remiges-tech/alya/wiki/Processing-batch-files.md

 ## `BulkfileinProcess()`

 This Go function will take
-* `file`: a string with the file contents, or an object ID.
-If it's less than, say 40 chars long, then it's an object ID.
-Else it's a big string holding the file contents.
+* `file`: a string with the file contents, or an object ID
-* `filename`: the (optional) file name, and
+* `filename`: the (optional) file name
 * `filetype`: an enum value for file type

-and return `error`.
+* `batchctx`: a JSONstr containing context information to pass through to the file checking function
+* `isObjectID`: a boolean that explicitly indicates whether `file` parameter contains an object ID (true) or file contents (false)

+and return `(string, error)` where the string is the batch ID for tracking.

 Internally, it'll be a big case statement keyed by file type, where it will call the `filechkXXX()` function for that type.

 ```
-if an object ID was given in the request, not the file contents, then
+if isObjectID is true then
     read the object contents into an in-memory string
 endif
 switch filetype do